Excel Data Analysis ToolPak

 To run the ANOVA one-way test, we need to perform the following steps:

-- Step 5: For output range, we have selected F1.
-Please click on ‘OK.’
+- Step 5: For the output range, we have selected F1.
+Please click on “OK.”

 We now have ANOVA analysis.

-The larger the F-statistic value in excel, the more likely it is that the groups have different means, which rejects the null hypothesis that all means are equal.
+The larger the F-statistic value in Excel, the more likely the groups have different means, rejecting the null hypothesis that all means are equal.
 An F-statistic greater than the critical value is equivalent to a p-value in excel less than alpha, and both mean that we reject the null hypothesis.
 Hence, it is concluded that there is a significant difference between groups.

-Correlation is a statistical measure available in Analysis Toolpak Excel Add-in, and it shows the extent to which two or more variables fluctuate together.
-A positive correlation in excel indicates the extent to which those variables increase or decrease in parallel.
-A negative correlation indicates the extent to which one variable increases as the other decreases.
+Correlation is a statistical measure available in the Analysis ToolPak Excel add-in.
+It shows the extent to which two or more variables fluctuate together.
+A positive correlation in excel indicates how those variables increase or decrease in parallel.
+A negative correlation suggests how one variable increases as the other decreases.

 Example

 We have the following data related to advertising costs and sales for a company.
-We want to find out the relationship between both so that we can plan our budget accordingly and expect sales (set target considering other factors also).
+We want to determine the relationship between both to plan our budget accordingly and expect sales (set target considering other factors).

-How to Find Correlation Between Two Set of Variables?
+How To Find Correlation Between Two Sets Of Variables?

 To find out the correlation between these two sets of variables, we will follow the below-mentioned steps:

-- Step 3: Choose range ‘$A$1:$B$16’ as input range and $F$1 as output range.
-Please tick the checkbox for ‘Labels in the first row’ as we have column headings in our input range, and as we have different heads in a different column.
-We have chosen ‘Columns’ for ‘Grouped By.’
+- Step 3: Choose range “$A$1:$B$16” as the input range and $F$1 as the output range.
+Please tick the checkbox for "Labels in the first row" as we have column headings in our input range and different heads in a different column.
+We have chosen "Columns" for "Grouped By."

 - Step 4: Select the Output range then click on ‘OK.’